jina-ai/api/README.md

 [![Jina](https://github.com/jina-ai/jina/blob/master/.github/badges/license-badge.svg?raw=true  "Jina is licensed under Apache-2.0")](#license)
 [![Jina Docs](https://github.com/jina-ai/jina/blob/master/.github/badges/docs-badge.svg?raw=true  "Checkout our docs and learn Jina")](https://docs.jina.ai)

-The schema of Jina command line interface exposed as JSON and YAML files.
-They can be used and refered in the 3rd-party applications.
+Every time [jina-ai/jina](https://github.com/jina-ai/jina) is updated or released, the schema of Jina command line interface is exposed to JSON and YAML files.
+They can be used or referred in the 3rd-party applications.
+For example, [our dashboard](https://dashboard.jina.ai) is using this schema to arrange UI elements.
 The schema is tagged with [the Jina's version](https://github.com/jina-ai/jina/blob/master/RELEASE.md#version-explained).
-This repository is maintained by [jina-bot](https://github.com/jina-bot), it gets updated everytime jina-ai/jina is updated or released.

 ## Schema URL